-French is now taught from Pre-Prep III and there’s an Academic Scholars’ Club and Talented groups for art, DT, music, sport, computing and drama, plus the school has also introduced Academic Masterclasses twice a term to give kids an insight into academic subjects beyond the classroom.
+French is now taught from Pre-Prep III and there’s an Academic Scholars’ Club and weekly masterclasses for art, DT, music, sport, computing and drama.
 But fear not, if your little darling isn’t on course for a Nobel prize or an Oscar, Ashfold is very friendly and inclusive, fielding up to 5 teams in sports and giving everyone a chance to get involved in music and drama etc. French is taught from Year 1, and Latin from Year 5.
 Class sizes are small so places get filled quickly.
 Drama is also taught as a curriculum subject in the Junior and Senior Departments (Years 3 to 8) with a dedicated Drama teacher.

 There’s a delicious scholarship available for kids joining in Year 7 which includes guaranteed entry to Stowe School at 13+ and up to 100% of fees and also now one for girls to go to Tudor Hall.
 Check out the school website for application deadlines.